iree-org/iree-test-suites/sharktank_models/benchmarks/README.md

     --external-file-directory=${PATH_TO_EXTERNAL_FILES}
 ```

+See [sharktank_models/README.md](../README.md) for more details on how to run
+benchmark tests with different backends and chips.

 Important Note: you should point it to `sharktank_models/benchmarks` directory if you want to run benchmark tests.

 ### Required and optional fields for the JSON model file